fdhanh/etl-from-local-to-cloud/README.md

 Make sure you have python 3.6 installed on your machine <br>
 `python --version`

-To run the script in this repository, you need to install the prerequisite library from requirements.txt `pip install -r requirements.txt`
+To run the script in this repository, you need to install the prerequisite library from requirements.txt <br>
+`pip install -r requirements.txt`

 # Usage
-Before running the main program, run the command below `export PROJECT_ID='your-project-id'`
+Before running the main program, run the command below <br>
+`export PROJECT_ID='your-project-id'`